Trade Stock Indices

 This is the sum of money required by your broker so that to allow you to continue trading with amount borrowed.

 In other words the question what's margin in Indices Trading? can be described as the money required to cover open stock trades & is expressed in percent.
-For 100:1, the amount you will control is 100,000 dollars as described in the above examples.
+For 100:1, the amount you will control is $100,000 as described in the above examples.

-Now can you compare a investor investing $1,000 with another one that's investing $100,000?
+Now can you compare a investor investing $1,000 with another one that is investing $100,000?
 Obviously Not.
 This is how it works: it takes you from that retail investor investing $1,000 to that investing $100,000.
-Where does this extra cash come from? - You borrow it from your broker in what's simply referred to as Trading Leverage.
-This money that you borrow, you borrow it against the $1,000 dollar of your own money that you deposit with your broker.
+Where does this extra money originate from? - You borrow it from your online broker in what's simply referred to as Leverage.
+This equity that you as a trader borrow, you borrow it against the $1,000 of your equity that you as a trader deposit with your online broker.
 If you were to explain what this leverage means - then it is ability to control a large amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade without this leverage it would not be as profitable as it is, in fact you can still select not to use leverage, using the 1:1 leverage option but you would not make money and it would take too long to make any profit.
+Otherwise, if you were trade without this leverage it would not be as profitable as it is, in fact you can still choose not to use leverage, using the 1:1 leverage option but you would not make money & it would take too long to make any profit.

 Example of how to calculate leverage & indices margin:

-Margin required in this case is $1,000 dollars (your money) if it's expressed as a percent of $100,000 dollars which you control it is:
+Margin required in this case is $1,000 (your money) if it is expressed as a percent of $100,000 which you control it is:

 If leverage = 100:1